dracangelo/drac/README.md

 I used the folling technologies during the creation of the portfolio.
 * HTML (hyper Text Markup Language)
 * CSS (Cascading Stylke Sheet)

+## Acknowledgements
+- I would like to acknowledge my collegue Simon kimani for his tremendous help in this project.
+I would also like to thank Hammerton "paddington" Mutuku for being with me through out the process.